Called in 2011

 · Advising and drafting a defence and additional claim in a case concerning the nemo dat rule and good title to a stolen car.

 · TVF v F LTD – represented the Defendant on an application to amend the defence in a large scale case concerning the importation of meat from Europe.

 Edward has a busy licensing practice in which acts for both licensed trade and local authorities.

 He regularly appears before licensing sub-committees on a wide range of hearings.
-Additionally, he is frequently instructed on appeals in the Magistrates’ Court.
+Additionally, he is frequently instructed on appeals in the Magistrates’ and Crown Courts

 Edward also acts as the legal advisor to a number of licensing sub-committees.